cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 # The *dev* VM

 This VM does exactly what the *prod* VM does, but it also executes the *setup-dev-env* task on the newly started manager.
-You can read about this task [Here](asd), but basically, it allows you to easily make changes to your code and apply them to the manager.<br>
+You can read about this task [Here](asd), but basically, it allows you to easily make changes to your code and apply them to the manager.
 To start the VM just run:

 ```bash
 vagrant up dev